isabella232/Specs-18/EnvironmentTemplates/index.md

 An Environment Template will allow optional provisioning and de-provisioning processes.

+### Output Variables

+Any [output variables](https://octopus.com/docs/deployment-process/variables/output-variables) created during the provisioning process will be captured and made available as environment-scoped variables to any deployment process executing against the created environment.

+## Parameters

+If the provisioning process requires input parameters, these can be added to the Environment template.
+This are essentially the same as parameters to Step Templates.

+The parameters will be available as variables to the provisioning process.

+Note: If [automatic provisioning](@automatically-provision-de-provision) is configured, then all parameters will require a default value.

 ## Automatically Provison\De-Provision

 An Environment Template can be configured to automatically provision an Environment when a Lifecycle Phase is reached which contains the Template (see the _Triggers_ section in the image above).